-For over a year, the City has been exploring changing to a district-based electoral system for selecting City councilmembers.
-By City Charter, we currently have “at-large” elections for seven numbered seats.
-You vote for all candidates running for a seat on the City Council, and the elected councilmembers represent the entire city versus a defined geographic district.
+For over a year, the City explored changing to a district-based electoral system for selecting City councilmembers.
+By City Charter, we had “at-large” elections for seven numbered seats.
+You voted for all candidates running for a seat on the City Council, and the elected councilmembers represented the entire city versus a defined geographic district.

 Cities and other local agencies with at-large voting systems have increasingly been targets for litigation under the California Voting Rights Act (CVRA), which prohibits voting practices that dilute the votes of racial minorities (known as “racially polarized voting”).
 CVRA litigation is costly and no agency has ever won a case.
 As a result, most agencies have settled lawsuits by quickly agreeing to move to district-based elections, or courts have ordered cities that have chosen to litigate – like neighboring Santa Clara – to change to district-based elections.